galahad-creative/idle-mmo-wiki/en/community-and-competition/guilds.md

 Only guilds that place in the top 10 will receive rewards; those ranking below 10th won’t receive any.

+- The game also tracks various season-specific metrics for each guild, such as the number of raids completed and challenges undertaken during the season.
+- Guild rewards may take up to __6 hours__ to be distributed after the season concludes.

 --------

 ### Additional Notes